Lee Jong-wook

 In 2004, Lee was listed as one of the 100 most influential people in the world by Time magazine.

 Early life

-Born on 12 April 1945 in what is now Seoul, South Korea.
+Born on 12 April 1945 in Keijō, Keiki-dō, Korea, Empire of Japan (now Seoul, South Korea).

-Lee received a Bachelors in Engineering from Hanyang University, followed by a medical degree at Seoul National University, and a Master of Medicine at the University of Hawaii in public health.
+Lee received a Bachelors in Engineering from Hanyang University, followed by a medical degree at Seoul National University, and a Master of Medicine at the University of Hawaiʻi in public health.
 He is the third son in a family of six children; he has three brothers and two sisters.
 Two of his brothers are professors.

 Lee took care of leprosy patients in Anyang, South Korea when he was studying medicine.
 There were few medical facilities set up at the time and he worked in a volunteer capacity.
 He met and later married Kaburaki Reiko, a Japanese woman who visited Korea in order to volunteer in the country.

 WHO career

 He worked at the World Health Organization (WHO), at country, regional and headquarter levels for 23 years.
 His work in WHO started in 1983 when he worked with leprosy in Fiji.
 He started his work as an advisor on leprosy, and later also treated tuberculosis and promoted the vaccination of children against preventable diseases.

 In 1994, Lee moved to Geneva to work at WHO headquarters as chief in prevention and vaccines.
 In 1995, he was nicknamed Vaccine Czar according to Scientific American.
 Lee became official candidate for 6th director-generals of WHO.